BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 ## Considerations concerning DATEV tax codes (BU-Schlüssel) for automatic accounts: 1- or more digits

 In the proposed accounting files, DATEV tax codes are included in the **1-digit version only**.
 In my personal case of data exchange with my Steuerberater for my own purposes, the 1-digt codes were sufficient.
 These type of tax codes perform in DATEV a functionality equal to the corresponding Banana tax code functionality.

 **Example for BU-Schlüssel 9**
 Transaction case: 19% Vorsteuer, eg. for domestic Lieferungen (Buyer deduces input tax)
 Functionality in DATEV: Enter gross amount.
 19% VAT is booked to account 1576 (VSt) Functionality in Banana: Code in table "MwSt/USt Codes" works equally when entered accordingly
 .
 However, for certain EU cross-border transactions, DATEV also uses 2-digit and since 2018 3- and 4-digit tax codes (see Excel-file List of DATEV Buchungs-Schlüssel).
 It is not trivial to allocate them to the corresponding automatic/ VAT accounts, as some of the 2/3/4-digit DATEV codes perform more complex functionalities in the DATEV software than the 1-digit tax codes.

 **Example for BU-Schlüssel 19**
 Transaction case:	innergemeinschaftlicher Erwerb zum vollen Steuersatz 19%USt/19%VSt, eg. Lieferungen from EU firm (Buyer deduces input tax AND is liable to pay sales tax)
 Functionality in DATEV: Enter net amount, 19% VAT is booked account 1574 (VSt EU Erwerb) AND to VAT account 1774 (USt EU-Erwerb)
 Functionality in Banana: No automatic functionality available, 2 bookings necessary **BU-Schlüssel 94** for reverse charge transactions works similarly with two VAT bookings.

-I do not know, from a programmers’ perspective, how important it is to implement 2- or more digit DATEV codes in the export function.
-Nor do I know, if these issues are clarified in any DATEV documentations for interface programmers.
+## To Dos

+* Clarify importance of more-digit booking codes.
+Are they necessary to be implemented in the DATEV export/ import or can bookings be handed over without using automatic tax codes?
+It could be useful to test various DATEV export/ import files with different types of EU-transactions
+    *Could be an issue to be clarified with a Steuerberater

+In my view the proposed accounting files are ready to use.
+In a first step, they could be published in version without the Elter Information

+It could be useful